-A beautiful retro tabletop model that stands out for resembling the classic Victrola models.
-In addition to its old-fashioned looks, it sports modern technology, including LED lighting, FM radio, Bluetooth and CD player.
+Stands out for resembling the classic Victrola models.
+In addition to its old-fashioned looks, it sports modern technology, including LED lighting, FM radio, Bluetooth, and a CD player.

 Rare reports of the CD door jamming.
-Radio stations can be difficult to program in some areas with poor reception.
+Radio stations can be difficult to program in poor reception areas.

 Jukeboxes might make you think of retro 1950s diners and poodle skirts, but there's definitely a place for the jukebox in contemporary times.